CalaMariGold/Baa-User-Manual/docs/source/index.rst

 Baa is an instance of  `Red Bot (latest, V3) <https://github.com/Cog-Creators/Red-DiscordBot/>`_.
 Baa uses only approved plugins verified by the Red QA team.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`setup` the bot for your own server.

 .. note::